Did I Overstep by Suggesting My Cousin Might Have Anxiety?

 Comment from u/gamer_gal_99

 Aunt Susan's reaction may stem from a protective instinct, a common psychological response that often arises in familial contexts.
 Research indicates that family members frequently experience a strong urge to defend their loved ones against perceived judgment or stigma, particularly when it comes to sensitive topics like mental health.
-This instinct can lead to heightened emotional responses, which complicates discussions and can create barriers to understanding and support.
+This instinct can lead to heightened emotional responses, complicating discussions and creating barriers to understanding and support.

 Recognizing this dynamic can be incredibly beneficial in navigating future conversations about Ashley's situation.
-By acknowledging Aunt Susan's feelings and validating her concerns, while also expressing genuine care for Ashley's well-being, it becomes possible to foster a more constructive dialogue.
-This approach not only opens the door for more effective communication, but it also encourages a supportive environment where mental health can be discussed more openly and without fear of judgment.
+By acknowledging Aunt Susan's feelings and validating her concerns while also expressing genuine care for Ashley's well-being, it becomes possible to foster a more constructive dialogue.
+This approach not only opens the door for more effective communication but also encourages a supportive environment where mental health can be discussed more openly and without fear of judgment.

 Comment from u/jovial_pineapple